BYU-CS-472/CS472/TUTORIAL.md

 This short tutorial demonstrates some basic functionality of Python and NumPy, as well as a custom Arff loader class.

 ### Environment
 For reproducibility, it's important to create an "environment" that will house the precise set of modules/versions that our code is guaranteed to work with.
-They are many ways to manage environments, including Anaconda (or mini-conda), virtualenv, and Docker.
+There are many ways to manage environments, including Anaconda (or mini-conda), virtualenv, and Docker.
 For this class, we recommend using [Anaconda](https://www.anaconda.com/distribution/#download-section).
 After installing Anaconda, you can create an environment.
 For CS 472, we should be able to run your code with an environment created with the commandline command:

  ```
  conda create -n cs472 matplotlib=3.0.3 numpy=1.16.3 numpy-base=1.16.3 pandas=0.24.2 python=3.6.8 scikit-learn=0.20.3 scipy=1.2.1